What Makes a Rusty Crayfish Red?

 Dear Gentle Sir:

-The Rusty Crayfish (Orconectes rusticus) is red because that is its natural color morph; that is, it is red due to its genetics just as your skin color was inherited from your parents and their parents, etc. This is called a heritable trait.
+The Rusty Crayfish (Orconectes rusticus) is red because that is its natural colour morph; that is, it is red due to its genetics just as your skin colour was inherited from your parents and their parents, etc. This is called a heritable trait.

-Today you can hunt Rusty crayfish with a metal detector thanks to their high iron content and doctors often prescribe the species to anemic women during pregnancy as well.
-One may even find carnival-goers during the Mardi Gras dressed in costumes made of scrap metal painted red replete with refrigerator magnets honoring bebe rouillé, the little red bug.
+Today you can hunt Rusty crayfish with a metal detector thanks to their high iron content and doctors often prescribe the species to anaemic women during pregnancy as well.
+One may even find carnival-goers during the Mardi Gras dressed in costumes made of scrap metal painted red replete with refrigerator magnets honouring bebe rouillé, the little red bug.

 Post a Comment